Thomas Register: History

-The books were first published in 1898 by Harvey Mark Thomas as Hardware and Kindred Trades.
-In their heyday, Thomas Register of American Manufacturers was a 34-volume, 3 section buying guide offering sourcing information on industrial products and services, along with comprehensive specifications and detailed product information from thousands of manufacturers.
+The books were first published in 1898 by Harvey Mark Thomas, as Hardware and Kindred Trades.
+In its heyday, Thomas' Register of American Manufacturers was a 34-volume buying guide of detailed sourcing information on industrial products and service from thousands of manufacturers.

-The Thomas Regional Directory Company began as a division of Thomas Publishing in 1976.
-Thomas Regional Regional Industrial Buying Guides provided information in print and on CD-ROM, on local OEMs, distributors, MRO services and other custom manufacturing services in 19 regional editions covering much of the United States.
-Thomas Register and Thomas Regional were available online from the mid 1990s.
-The company stopped publishing its print products in 2006.
+The Thomas Regional Directory Company began as a division of Thomas Publishing Company in 1976.
+Thomas Regional Industrial Buying Guides provided information, in print and on CD-ROM, on local OEMs, distributors, MRO services and other custom manufacturers in 19 regional editions, covering much of the U.S. It began offering Dialog access in 1984, and online access in 1995, as ThomasRegister.com.